erights/gc/proposals/gc/Overview.md

 * Allow new tables (as the wasm spec already anticipates) where each new table is typed as a uniform array of refs-to-typed function.
 * Provide instructions for loading and storing between table entries and stack variables.
-* Add a new ref-to-typed-closure that is like a ref-to-typed-function but with an additional field that enables the code of the creating compartment to create an indivisble closure using its own memory manager, which wasm remains ignorant of.
-* The ref-to-typed-closure is passed by copy just as ref-to-typed function is.
-* The ref-to-typed-closure is likely to be a subset of the anticipated but not-yet-speced ref-to-typed-closure from wasm-gc.

-The passing of references-to-closures on the stack parallels the passing of numbers on the stack.
-If a function wishes to remember a passed number after the function returns, it writes it somewhere in memory, according to whatever the memory management discipline is of that language in that compartment.
-If a function wishes to remember a passed ref-to-closure after the function returns, it writes it somewhere into a table of functions of that type, according to whatever the table-memory management discipline is of that language in that compartment.
+The passing of references-to-typed-function on the stack parallels the passing of numbers on the stack.
+If function `f` wishes to remember passed number `i` after `f` returns, `f` writes `i` somewhere in memory, according to whatever the memory management discipline is of `f`'s language in `f`'s compartment.
+If function `f` wishes to remember a passed ref-to-typed-function `g` after `f` returns, `f` writes `g` somewhere into a table of functions of `g`'s type, according to whatever the table-memory management discipline is of `f`'s language in `f`'s compartment.

 If the memory management within a compartment goes haywire, it fouls its own nest --- it destroys the integrity of its own compartment.
 But it does not threaten the integrity of defensively consistent compartments that it interacts with.
-In this sense, a compartment is analogous to an OS process with its own address space, and an inter-compartment call is like an IPC.
-But a call_ref call site can often be ignorant of whether the call is intra- or inter-compartment with little cost.
+In this sense, a compartment is analogous to an OS process with its own address space.
+An inter-compartment call is like an IPC.
+Unlike a conventiuonal OS, a `call_ref` call site can often be ignorant of whether the call is intra- or inter-compartment with little cost.

 ### An Implementation Approach

-The concrete representation of a typed-ref-to-closure is a three word record passed by copy in parameter and local variables and in typed table entries.
+The concrete representation of a ref-to-typed-function is a two word record passed by copy in parameter and local variables and in typed table entries.
 We depend on the type safety of wasm to keep this record opaque and indivisible.
-The three words are:
+The two words are:
    * A pointer to the machine code of the function
    * A pointer to the module instance containing this function
-   * An i32 (perhaps i64) facet id that the code in the containing compartment can use, if it wishes, to implement closures in the memory it manages.

 On invocation, the pointed-to-machine-code is given access to
    * the pointer to the module instance
-   * the facet id
    * whatever arguments were passed, according to the type of the function.